• Skip to primary navigation

 2. Use a handheld electric mixer to beat until smooth and creamy, about 5 minutes.

-how to fill victoria sponge cake sandwiches
+how to fill Victoria sponge cake sandwiches with cream and jam

 1. Once cooled, slice each cake in half horizontally.